Abu Ratib: Awards

 In 2006 Masfaka was awarded the World Youth Prize for Islamic Work in the field of Inshad (religious singing).

-Arrest and deportation
+Arrest, deportation and return

 In 2010 he was arrested when he returned from Canada, due to his involvement with the Holy Land Foundation when the case of the holy land 5 concluded in 2008 with their imprisonment.
 Masfaka who pleaded guilty to making false statements during his naturalization proceedings, was later deported to the country of his choice.

+After the fall of the Assad regime, he returned to Syria after 45 years of exile.